News

 Yellow in C (Made famous by Coldplay)

-This is a fun one.
+This is a fun song.
 It has some 8th notes in it, but only a few, no hand position change and no sharps or flats.
-The right hand does most of the work but there are a few left-hand notes, so it’s a good one to get the feel of playing hands together.
+The right hand does most of the work but there are a few left-hand notes, so it’s a good one to get the feel of playing both hands simultaneously.

 7. Yankee Doodle